- Technology Administration Summary

 The Technology Administration's National Institute of Standards and Technology (NIST) will celebrate its centennial in 2001.
 Over the past century, NIST has helped to ensure America's technological superiority and economic prosperity through myriad achievements that have advanced the measurements, standards, and technology needed by U.S. industry to make world-class products.
-(See example in text box.)
+(See example in "Research Investments Pay Off in Time.)
 The budget requested for fiscal year (FY) 2001 will enable NIST to work on the cutting-edge science and technology infrastructure needed to strengthen and safeguard America's prosperity and ensure its industrial competitiveness in the 21st century.

 The Administration's FY 2001 budget request to Congress includes $713* million for NIST, an increase of about 12 percent over its FY 2000 budget of $636 million.

 The NIST FY 2001 budget request is divided into three appropriations: